WongTim/OpenAI-Full-Stack/README.md

 ## Structure
 1. `titanic.py`: Main Python file with the logic for uploading files, querying OpenAI, displaying results, and handling data visualizations.
-2. `key.env`: Store your OpenAI API key securely (not included in the repo and is specified in .gitignore, add it manually).
+2. `key.env`: Store your OpenAI API key securely (not included in the repo and is specified in `.gitignore`, add it manually).
 3. `train.csv`, test.csv: Example Titanic dataset CSV files to use with the app.